sam-doomguy/documentation-api/Profiles.md

 ## List All Profiles

-This endpoint displays a list of profiles associated to an account.
+This endpoint displays a list of profiles associated to an organisation.

 ##### Endpoints:

 `GET /profiles`

+##### Headers
+`Content-Type`: application/vnd.api+json
+`Authorization`: ApiKey

 ##### Parameters
-This end point takes no parameters (?????).
+This endpoint takes no parameters.

 Example Request: